RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #329

+Started work on a new map based on a small and cramped Sewer system.
+Will be a quick gametype that is based on juggernaut from Halo with everyone in a small dark space and the only thing you can see is the radioctive player running around.

 ## #326, #327, #328

 Attempted a random tip system, but I do not like the fact that there is no word